lonesometraveler/lsm9ds1/README.md

 * [LSM9DS1 datasheet](https://www.st.com/resource/en/datasheet/lsm9ds1.pdf)

 This library is work in progress.
-Not all features are implemented.
+Not all features are implemented yet.
+Contributions are welcome.

 ## Features